M43 is One of the Best Ideas for Exploring the World

 There have been critics of Micro 43 cameras who have complained of poor image quality.
 They based this on sample photos taken using a very cheap kit lens in unfavorable lighting.

-These cheaper lenses are excellent in good light but are not going to capture the best shots when pushed.
+These cheaper lenses are excellent in good light but will not capture the best shots when pushed.

 However, the higher-end lenses from Olympus and Panasonic are fantastic lenses that can hold their own with any manufacturer in design, build quality, and optical performance.

-I’m telling you, these are great lenses and paired with any of the M43 camera offerings will give you beautiful photos that you’ll be delighted with.
+I’m telling you, these are excellent lenses and, paired with any of the M43 camera offerings, will give you beautiful photos that you’ll be delighted with.

 For instance, Olympus has three versions of the 17mm lens, the f/2.8, the f1.8, and the f/1.2.
 These lenses are entirely different in both price and build quality.

-The image quality from the f/1.2 is out of this world, the f1.8 is fantastic, the f/2.8 version is more than fine.
+The image quality from the f/1.2 is out of this world; the f1.8 is fantastic, the f/2.8 version is more than satisfactory.

 This shouldn’t really be any surprise considering the brightness and price differences.
 What’s great is that you have so many choices.

 MFT for Landscape Photography

-The fact that M43 units don’t need a tripod makes them perfect for landscape photography.
+M43 units don’t need a tripod, making them perfect for landscape photography.

-Plus, you don’t have to carry any heavy equipment with you either, so you get all the value and portability you get.
+Plus, you don’t have to carry any heavy equipment with you either, so you get all the value and portability.

-Which is why you need to give this type of camera at least a shot, as it’s up the m43 camera systems are up there with the best of them for landscape photography.
+This is why you need to give this type of camera at least a shot.
+As it’s up, the m43 camera systems are up there with the best of them for landscape photography.